AmeyKuradeAK/ntrn/WEB_API_CONVERSION_GUIDE.md

-# 🔄 Web API to React Native Conversion Guide
+# 🔄 Web API to React Native Conversion Guide - NTRN v2.2.9

-This guide shows how NTRN intelligently converts web APIs to React Native equivalents, ensuring you get a **fully working mobile app** instead of broken code.
+This guide shows how NTRN intelligently converts web APIs to React Native equivalents with **enhanced verification** and **intelligent analysis**, ensuring you get a **fully working mobile app** instead of broken code.

 ## 🎯 Philosophy: Convert, Don't Remove